zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_helm/_index.md

 To create the GitOps Configuration, we will use the _k8s-configuration flux create_ command while passing in values for the mandatory parameters.
 This scenario provides you with the automation to configure the GitOps on your Azure Arc-enabled Kubernetes cluster.

-> **Note: Before configuring the GitOps, make sure that the _kubectl_ context is pointing to your Azure Arc-enabled Kubernetes cluster.
+> **NOTE: Before configuring GitOps, make sure that the _kubectl_ context is pointing to your Azure Arc-enabled Kubernetes cluster.
 To do that, you can refer to the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to find the options to change the kubecontext to different Kubernetes clusters.**

 ![Screenshot showing current kubectl context pointing to CAPI cluster](./03.png)